Rangel Ravelo

-Rangel Ravelo (born April 24, 1992) is a Cuban professional baseball first baseman and outfielder for the Toros de Tijuana of the Mexican League.
+Rangel Ravelo (born April 24, 1992) is a Cuban professional baseball first baseman and outfielder for the Conspiradores de Querétaro of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.

 Career

 Chicago White Sox

 Ravelo was drafted by the Chicago White Sox in the sixth round of the 2010 Major League Baseball draft out of Hialeah High School in Hialeah, Florida.
 He signed with the White Sox and made his professional debut with the Bristol White Sox.
 In 2011, he played for Bristol and Kannapolis Intimidators and also spent 2012 with Kannapolis.
 He returned to Kannapolis to start 2013 and was promoted to the Winston-Salem Dash early in the season.
 Ravelo played 2014 with the Double-A Birmingham Barons.
 During the season, he had a 26-game hitting streak.
 After the season, he was named the Barons Player of the Year after hitting .309 with a .859 on-base plus slugging (OPS) and 11 home runs.